datarza/HeaderTableLayoutPanel/README.md

 ## Supported .NET Frameworks

-_HeaderTableLayoutPanel_ does not use any special requirements.
-It can be compiled on any Microsoft .NET Framework (include .NET Framework 3.5 Client Profile).
+_HeaderTableLayoutPanel_ inherits from _TableLayoutPanel_, which was implemented in Microsoft .NET Framework 3.5.
+In general _HeaderTableLayoutPanel_ does not use any special requirements.
+It can be compiled on any Microsoft .NET Framework platform (including the .NET Framework 3.5 client profile).

 ## Contacts